JosephEoff/josepheoff.github.io/_posts/2022-11-26-pfaff-k-5-motor.md

 |-----------------|
 |![Adjust the winder shutoff](/assets/2022-11-26-pfaff-k-5-motor/8.jpg)|

 You can adjust the automatic winder shutoff using the screw indicated by the red arrow.
 Tighten it for more thread on the bobbin, loosen it for less thread.
-You want the wound thread to be about 0.5 mm smaller in diamter than the heads on the ends of the bobbin.
+You want the wound thread to be about 0.5 mm smaller in diameter than the heads on the ends of the bobbin.

 I wanted to use a rolled hem presser foot for the sewing test - and prompty learned something new.